-When treatment levels are reached, use Mite-Away Quick Strips[TM] for single or double broodchamber, standard Langstroth equipment honeybee hives, honeybee colony cluster covering a minimum of 6 brood frames.
-Outside daytime temperature highs should be between 10 - 29°C on day of application.
+When treatment levels are reached, use Mite-Away Quick StripsTM for single or double brood-chamber, standard Langstroth equipment honey bee hives, and honey bee colony cluster covering a minimum of 6 brood frames.
+Outside, daytime-temperature highs should be between 10 - 29°C on day of application.
 Excessive temperatures (> 29°C) during the first three days of treatment may cause excessive brood mortality and queen loss.
 Brood mortality may occur in the initial stage of treatment.
-Overall colony health is not expected to be affected, with brood rearing returning to normal by the end of treatment.
+Overall colony health is not affected, with brood rearing returning to normal by the end of treatment.
 Treatment of smaller colonies than those listed on the label will result in excessive brood mortality and even in colony mortality.

 Disturb colony activity as little as possible during the application process.
 An entrance must be provided that is the full width of the hive, typically the bottom board entrance.
 The bottom hive entrance needs to be fully open for the entire duration of treatment.
 Any restriction on the hive entrance (reducer or mouse guard) MUST be removed to prevent excessive damage to the colonies.
-According to the manufacturer if a screen bottom board is used and the screen is not covered to function more like a traditional bottom board, then efficacy may be reduced.
+According to the manufacturer if a screen bottom board is used and the screen is not covered to function similar to a traditional bottom board, then efficacy may be reduced.
 Remove the Mite-Away Quick StripsTM from the outer pouch.
 Leave the paper wrap intact as it forms a necessary part of the vapour release system.